hexa-org/policy-orchestrator/DEVELOPMENT.md

 `dev` and `pkg` CLIs.

-For example, try running the following from anywhere within the repository (assuming the prerequisite "setup" mentioned has been run).
+For example, try running the following from anywhere within the repository (assuming the prerequisite "setup" has been run).

 ```bash
 $ dev version